 Next, try to locate the laptop using “Find My Device” or “Find My iPhone.”
 If you’re lucky, you might be able to track its location.
 If not, lock the device immediately and contact your employer.
 The IT team will be able to also lock the device and erase its contents if not found immediately.

-I was fortunately holding my iPhone in my hand when the theft took place, but smartphones are one of the most targeted items for theft.
+Fortunately, I was holding my iPhone when the theft took place, but smartphones are one of the most targeted items for theft.
 They’re also often in a bag when traveling.
-If your laptop and phone are stolen, try to find a public computer or borrow a colleague’s to sign into “Find My Device” or “Find My iPhone” where you can lock the device and even write a message that will be displayed to whoever has it.
+If your laptop and phone are stolen, try to find a public computer or borrow a colleague’s to sign into “Find My Device” or “Find My iPhone,” where you can lock the device and even write a message that will be displayed to whoever has it.

-If you have phone insurance, you can contact your provider who might be able to send a replacement within days.
+If you have phone insurance, you can contact your provider, which might be able to send a replacement within days.

-Most business travelers carry other expensive technology with them on the road such as AirPods, noise-cancelling headphones, e-readers, or tablets.
-These are a tough loss because the business traveler is usually left to burden the cost of replacing them.
+Most business travelers carry other expensive technology with them on the road, such as AirPods, noise-canceling headphones, e-readers, or tablets.
+These are a tough loss because the business traveler is usually responsible for the cost of replacing them.
 Some credit cards offer insurance on stolen items purchased with the card if they’re worth a certain amount.

 In my case, there were also essential oils, a new moisturizer, and a set of pearls in my handbag.
 Perhaps most disappointing of all, however, was a collection of notebooks that I bring with me everywhere.
 One tracked all my work, one held months of creative writing, and one was a planner with months of personal and professional plans laid out.
 Those paragraphs that I wrote in train stations and coffee shops were worthless to the thief, but the phrases and ideas that they revealed were precious to me.

 Keep your eyes open and stay alert, even once in the company of beloved colleagues.
-While TripActions can’t prevent theft, we are ready to assist with your travel plans on any device that you sign in on.
+While TripActions can’t prevent theft, we are ready to assist with your travel plans.
+Learn more here.
 We wish you the safest travels out there.